Soum-ik/JS609/README.md

   - vine archive
   - vk video & clips

-Racoon is not affiliated with any services listed above in any way, it just fetches the data which are publically available on internet via api
+JS 609 is not affiliated with any services listed above in any way, it just fetches the data which are publically available on internet via api

 ## Features Yet to Implement